eslint/rfcs/designs/2024-baseline-support/README.md

 ### Using disable comments

-One can use disable comments to temporarily suppress errors, by adding a comment like `// eslint-disable rule-name  -- FIX THIS LATER`
+One can use disable comments to temporarily suppress errors, by adding a comment like `/* eslint-disable rule-name -- FIX THIS LATER */`

 "Disable comments" can be used to enable a rule as an error early, by adding them everywhere where an error is currently reported (and that is actually something that can be automated by some linters).